EYE CANDY

 Irving Penn, ‘Marlene Dietrich,’ New York, November 3, 1948.
 Courtesy of the Metropolitan Museum of Art, Gift of the Irving Penn Foundation, 2021. © The Irving Penn Foundation.

-In August 1967, a 50-year-old Irving Penn rented a building in Sausalito, California—a picturesque Bay Area enclave straddling San Francisco—with north-facing windows and made it his studio.
-The renowned photographer—who, by that time, had already established himself as a foremost image-maker of his generation, revolutionizing fashion and portrait photography as we know it today—was on assignment for Look magazine to document S.F.’s Summer of Love.
-He photographed the Haight-Ashbury crowd for the job: Hells Angels (whose members rode their Harleys into the freight elevator of his Sausalito space to be shot in front of a concrete wall), hippie communes, local rock acts, and members of the San Francisco Dancers’ Workshop.
+In August 1967, Irving Penn rented a building in Sausalito, California—a picturesque Bay Area enclave straddling San Francisco—with north-facing windows and made it his studio.
+The renowned photographer was, by that time, 50 years old, and had established himself as a foremost image-maker of his generation, revolutionizing fashion and portrait photography as we know it today.
+On assignment for Look magazine to document S.F.’s Summer of Love, he photographed the Haight-Ashbury crowd: Hells Angels (whose members rode their Harleys into the freight elevator of his Sausalito space to be shot in front of a concrete wall), hippie communes, local rock acts, and members of the San Francisco Dancers’ Workshop.

 The photographs from that trip, which ended up being published in an eight-page spread in 1968’s Look, are now part of an expansive retrospective of Penn’s seven-decade oeuvre.
 Originally shown at The Metropolitan Museum of Art in New York, “Irving Penn” has traveled back to the Bay, landing at San Francisco’s de Young Museum from March 16 through July 21.
 This iteration of the exhibition features a newly enhanced section dedicated to Penn’s photographs from the 1967 Summer of Love, but that’s far from the only draw.